For many businesses looking to grow their teams, getting the right people is essential. It can also be a challenge.

 Once you have the right people, it’s up to you to keep them.
 Be fair by offering wages above or within the legal minimum following the National Employment Standards set by the Government.

 As with any decision, it’s always worth asking your team what they value.
-Some might put a premium on family flexibility, while others will want professional development opportunities and prioritise their workplace experience.
+Some might put a premium on flexibility, while others will want professional development opportunities and a great workspace experience.

-Many employees value financial and lifestyle benefits – businesses working from any Hub Australia location are able to offer team member:
+Many employees value financial and lifestyle benefits.
+Businesses working from any Hub location are able to offer team members:

 - Access to an on-site fitness studio